Opioid overdose: Prevention

-Individuals diagnosed with opioid dependence should be prescribed naloxone to prevent overdose and should be directed to one of treatment options available, such as needle exchange programs and treatment centers.
-A naloxone prescription is also recommended when risk factors for opioid overdose are present such as history of overdose, substance use disorder, or higher doses of opioids.
+Individuals diagnosed with opioid dependence should be prescribed naloxone to prevent overdose.
+They should be directed to one of the treatment options available, such as needle exchange programs and treatment centers.
+A naloxone prescription is also recommended when risk factors for opioid overdose are present, such as a history of overdose, substance use disorder, or higher doses of opioids.
+With the CDC recommending naloxone be provided to all people on long term opioids who have risk factors for overdose, including a history of a substance use disorder, daily morphine equivalents greater than 50 mg or concurrent benzodiazepine use.
 Brief motivational interviewing can also be performed and has been shown to improve people's motivation to change their behavior.
 Despite these opportunities, the dissemination of prevention interventions in the US has been hampered by the lack of coordination and sluggish federal government response.

+Unused or old opioids should not be stored in the home as there is a risk of people using the drugs for non-medical purposes.
+Among adolescents and young-adults, non-medical use of prescription opioids is associated with a subsequent 13-fold increased risk of heroin use later in life.
+Opioids that are no longer being used may be taken to drug take back programs at local pharmacies, healthcare facilities or law enforcement agencies for safe disposal.
+The United States Food and Drug Administration also has a "flush list"; a list of medications that may be safely disposed of by flushing down the toilet.

 In the United States, 49 states and the District of Columbia have expanded naloxone access at a pharmacy level via standing order, protocol order, naloxone-specific collaborative practice agreement, or pharmacist prescriptive authority.

 Treatments

 If someone is suspected to have overdosed on opioids, call for medical attention, administer naloxone, and provide basic life support as soon as possible.